-The smartphone has become the most fundamental devices nowadays.
-Different companies sell the smartphone in different shapes and varieties.
+The smartphone has become the most fundamental device nowadays.
+Different companies sell smartphones in different shapes and varieties.
 In the past, it used to have a smaller screen, heavy, and with less computing capabilities.

-Today, the most popular manufacturers of the smartphone are Apple and Samsung.
+Today, the most popular manufacturers of smartphones are Apple and Samsung.
 However, there are other upcoming smartphone manufacturers, including Oppo, One Plus, Vivo, and Xiaomi.

 So, if we can tell the past and present state of the smartphone, what does the future of the smartphone look like?

 “In the future, we can expect to have a smartphone with a full screen that is clear”, says Hannah Rudolf of the brilliant assignment, one of the largest paper writers communities in the UK.

 In fact, a Taiwanese group called Polytron has already created a transparent smartphone prototype and USB stick.
 We should also expect to have smartphones with biometrics.